nicoacu/NixOS-home/README.md

 ```

 ```
-nix-env --unistall firefox # package isn't deleted right away as it might be needed for a rollback nix-collect-garbage # deletes all packages that aren't in use by any user profile or by a currently running program
+nix-env --list-generations # see all generations nix-env --unistall firefox # package isn't deleted right away as it might be needed for a rollback nix-collect-garbage # deletes all packages that aren't in use by any user profile or by a currently running program
 ```

+good vod to have as a reference: https://youtube.com/watch?v=AGVXJ-TKv3Y